Do Go On - 448 - The Curse of the Lottery Winner

 Sorry.

-She doesn't want me to.
+Sorry, she doesn't want me to.

-And Ton is like, we won.
+Tonda's like, we won.

 I don't think so.

-So yeah, they were pretty furious.
+So, yeah, they were pretty furious.

 They weren't the only ones who were upset.

-Also see with the ticket buyer.
+Also, C-Wed, the ticket buyer.

 And the people that sold the ticket and the lottery company.